Frequency Coaching

 Perhaps we look upon someone else’s Insta-life and feel woefully inadequate.
 We might hide away in shame and fear of rejection.

-Left unchecked, self-doubt can turn into self-hatred and the downward spiral in to anxiety, depression, addiction and so on.
+Left unchecked, self-doubt can turn into self-hatred and the downward spiral into anxiety, depression, addiction and so on.

 However…. humans are designed to acquire wisdom, skills and experience over time, so we also feel compelled forward, to grow towards the light.
 We will always want to be better than we are.